8bitsquid/gettygetter/README.md

 Ok, total dev time was more ~10hrs.
 But be honest, I've had many ~~10hr days before.

 ### Unused Parts
-The scoped app is componplete and runnabnle.
-However, the new toys tempted scope creep, and I started pre-planning other features.
+The app is complete and runnabnle.
+However, new toys tempted scope creep, and I started pre-planning other features.
 I left the stubs for these features in for context and hopefully they'll serve as examples of how I would add new modules.

 * [pagination composable](src/core/composables//pagination.js) to handle paging state for a pagination component.